HSinghHira/MC.Hira.im/en/meteor/meteor-capes/index.md

 layout: doc

 title: Meteor Capes Addon for Meteor Client
-description: Meteor Capes is aN addon for Meteor Client, allows players to add custom capes to their in-game character, providing a cosmetic enhancement that personalizes the Minecraft experience.
+description: Meteor Capes is an addon for Meteor Client, allows players to add custom capes to their in-game character, providing a cosmetic enhancement that personalizes the Minecraft experience.

 head:
   - - meta